-Norway FA president welcomes Israel peace deal before vital World Cup tie
+Norway FA president welcomes Gaza deal before vital Israel World Cup tie

 Norway’s FA had said profits from ticket sales from the Israel game would be sent to Doctors Without Borders in Gaza.

-Norwegian Football Federation President Lise Klaveness is looking forward to meeting her Israeli counterpart before a World Cup qualifier between the two on Saturday, following the announcement of a peace deal between Israel and Hamas.
+Norwegian Football Federation President Lise Klaveness is looking forward to meeting her Israeli counterpart before a World Cup qualifier between the two on Saturday, following the announcement of a ceasefire deal between Israel and Hamas.

 The Norwegian FA said in August that it would donate profits from ticket sales from Saturday’s Group I game against Israel to support the work of Doctors Without Borders in Gaza, prompting immediate criticism from the Israelis.